kvipul/BaseAndroid/README.md

 A library which contains basic setup of an android project.

 Includes:
-  1. Base classes such as BaseActivity, BaseFragment, BaseViewMdoel, BaseRepository
+  1. Base classes such as BaseActivity, BaseFragment, BaseViewMdoel, BaseRepository, etc
   2. All the basic dependencies required to setup an advance level android project